JamieSampson08/COMS437_S20/Reversi/README.md

 - 'W' is always the computer (thus, player = 'B')
 - shows all the possible moves as "?"
 - lists the possible moves for the player
-- AI searchs ahead x many times, where x = difficulty level
+- AI search ahead x many times, where x = difficulty level

 ### Reversi: C# Unity Project
-- game deploys a character that reacts to plays made
-- behviors generated using Behviors Bricks
+- behaviors generated using BehaviorsBricks
 - 3 different behaviors (animations) for three different scenarios
-1. THING 1
-2. THING 2
-3. THING 3
+    1. Player loses > 3 pieces: Robot "scared"
+    2. Player gains > 3 pieces: Robot "fist pump"
+    3. Computer's Turn: Michelle "thinking"
 - incorporate the logic constructed in "TurnBased" for gameplay
+- show a list of possible moves
+- skipping turns and invalid moves notifications
+- scoreboard and whose turn is it
+- Menu, Credits, GameOver, HowToPlay scenes
+- options to choose what level of difficulty and who takes the first turn